sourcegraph/about/handbook/people-ops/onboarding/before_starting.md

 ## Future improvements

 It’s important to note that today’s onboarding procedures were created and built for a much smaller volume of people than we are currently onboarding.
-This page will outline the steps we are currently taking for each weekly cohort, but please keep in mind that many of these procedures and tools will be changing as we our first Onboarding and Training Manager starts.
+This page will outline the steps we are currently taking for each weekly cohort, but please keep in mind that many of these procedures and tools will be changing as our first Onboarding and Training Manager starts.

 Recent and planned improvements are noted in _italics_ in the list below.